Kiprov/CustomTweenService/README.md

 **Enums** - has every one of the custom ease styles/directions

-**CustomTweenInfo** - makes the CustomTweenInfo class, which has those arguments:
+**CustomTweenInfo** - makes the CustomTweenInfo "object", which has those arguments:

 **RepeatCount** - the number of times you want to repeat your tween